Klint Kubiak: Minnesota Vikings (second stint)

 On January 14, 2019, Kubiak was hired by the Minnesota Vikings as their quarterbacks coach under offensive coordinator Kevin Stefanski and head coach Mike Zimmer.

 On February 8, 2021, Kubiak was promoted to offensive coordinator, replacing his father, Gary Kubiak, following his retirement.

 Denver Broncos (second stint)

 On February 2, 2022, Kubiak was re-hired by the Denver Broncos as their passing game coordinator and quarterbacks coach under offensive coordinator Justin Outten and head coach Nathaniel Hackett.
 Following offensive struggles to start the 2022 season, Hackett relinquished play calling duties to Kubiak on November 20.

 San Francisco 49ers

 On March 23, 2023, Kubiak was hired by the San Francisco 49ers as their passing game coordinator.

 New Orleans Saints

-On February 14, 2024, the New Orleans Saints hired Kubiak to be their new offensive coordinator for the 2024 season, replacing the Saints' longtime offensive coordinator Pete Carmichael Jr.
+On February 14, 2024, the New Orleans Saints hired Kubiak to be their new offensive coordinator for the 2024 season, replacing longtime offensive coordinator Pete Carmichael Jr.

 Seattle Seahawks

-On January 26, 2025, the Seattle Seahawks hired Kubiak as their new offensive coordinator.
+On January 26, 2025, the Seattle Seahawks hired Kubiak as their offensive coordinator under Mike Macdonald, replacing Ryan Grubb, who had been fired at the end of the 2024 season.
+In spite of muted expectations for his unit, which had traded away starting quarterback Geno Smith and receiver DK Metcalf during the offseason in addition to releasing veteran Tyler Lockett, Kubiak turned around an offense that had ranked around the middle of the pack or worse in several statistical categories.
+Headlined by free-agent quarterback Sam Darnold, third-year receiver Jaxon Smith-Njigba, as well as running backs Kenneth Walker and Zach Charbonnet, by week 10, his offense ranked top 5 in points scored, with Smith-Njigba leading the league in receiving yards and Darnold graded as the league's best quarterback by Pro Football Focus while leading in EPA per play and yards per attempt.

+Seattle finished the season with a 29–13 victory over the New England Patriots in Super Bowl LX.
+The 483 total points Kubiak's unit put up during the regular season were good for 28.4 points per game and contributed to Seattle's league-leading +191 point differential, all franchise records.
+At season's end, Kubiak was named a finalist for AP Assistant Coach of the Year, but lost to the Patriots' Josh McDaniels; The Sporting News named him Coordinator of the Year.
+In Kubiak's system, Smith-Njigba led the league in regular-season receiving yards with 1,793 and won AP Offensive Player of the Year, as well as being unanimously named a first-team All-Pro.

+Las Vegas Raiders

+On February 2, 2026, the Las Vegas Raiders agreed to terms to hire Kubiak as their next head coach.
+The agreement did not become official until after the conclusion of Super Bowl LX.
+He was named the 25th head coach of the Raiders on February 9, the day after the Super Bowl, replacing Pete Carroll after he was fired due to the Raiders having a losing season.